Amer Khan, M.D.

 Residency: Morehouse School of Medicine, General Psychiatry, Atlanta, GA

-About: Dr. Joseph Howard attended the University of Southern California and earned his BA in Psychology with minors in Natural Science and Spanish.
+About: Dr. Jordan Howard attended the University of Southern California and earned his BA in Psychology with minors in Natural Science and Spanish.
 Following undergrad, he worked as a medical assistant for 6 months prior to beginning medical school.
 Following 5th semester, Dr. Howard transferred to Windsor University to complete his Clinical Sciences.
 Today, he is a PGY-II Psychiatry resident at Morehouse School of Medicine in Atlanta, GA.

 Advice: Remember why you chose to go to medical school and stay focused during your basic and clinical sciences.
 Passing board exam scores should not be the goal, rather exceptional scores.
 Understand the residency application process and avoid delays by having test scores, letters of recommendation, deans letter, etc. ready by the first day of submissions.

 About: Dr. Jagraj Singh Brar graduated from Windsor university school of medicine class of 2015.
 He is currently completing his 2nd year at Michigan State University- Sparrow Children's regional center in the department of Pediatrics.
 His special interests include; Pediatric critical care transport along with PICU procedures.
 He is pursuing a fellowship in Pediatric Critical Care medicine hopefully in Canada.